a2stuff/a2d/docs/Building_And_Running.md

 This will create the target ProDOS directory if necessary, then copy the built files in, overwriting any existing files.

 After building and installing, you can use `bin/setopt sel` and `bin/setopt nosel` to toggle whether Selector starts or not, and `bin/setopt ram` and `bin/setopt noram` to toggle whether DeskTop is copied to a RAMCard or not.
-These can be controlled within DeskTop using the Startup Options control panel, but being able to toggle these on the command line is useful during development.
+These can be controlled within DeskTop using the Options control panel, but being able to toggle these on the command line is useful during development.

 If DeskTop hasn't created `LOCAL/DESKTOP.CONFIG` yet, run `bin/defopt` first to create a default options file.